Do I need to see an Honors advisor one-on-one during orientation?

 How do I know how many spaces are left in the FYE course I want to take?

 After deciding which FYE course you wish to take by viewing our FYE course booklet, you may look up the number of spaces left in the course using the Section Search Tool on Raiderlink.
+The Section Search Tool is located under the MyTech tab, Advising Tools & Resources, under Explore Course Options heading.
 The LCG section associated with the FYE you have chosen will have the same number of seats remaining, as students cannot register for one without registering for the other.

-Please make certain that the course you are looking at is the FYE section.
-This will be indicated by the section number, which begins with an "H".
-You should also double-check that the CRN number for the course on Raiderlink matches the CRN listed in our FYE course booklet.
+Please make certain that the course you are looking at is the FYE section by double-checking the section number and CRN number against our FYE course booklet.

 I want to take a non-FYE Honors course.
 The Honors College says the course is full, but Raiderlink shows space is available.
 Which is correct?